The Essence of Technology and Art#

 For example, how does the newest iPhone, with its ability to take more refined pictures, contribute to a “better” society?
 The existence of the iPhone and the pressure to create appealing pictures for our profiles prompts many to purchase and use it.
 This, in turn, increases the demand for memory and computation, subsequently escalating the need for earthly materials.
 Many would probably be content if that new phone didn’t exist, primarily because they need it only because it exists, not because they truly desire it.

-I argue that our understanding of progress being equivalent to technological progress in the form of more and “better” technology is more a question of faith than an envisioned future based on some justification.
+I argue that our understanding of progress being equivalent to technological progress in the form of more and “better” technology is more a question of faith than an envisioned future based on rigid justifications.
 Luhmann might point out that technological progress is a value stabilized via communication.
 We communicate about the installation of nuclear power plants and buy new gadgets which is a kind of communication.
 However, this does not explain why we believe in this value.
 I would argue that many people would willingly hit the pause button on all technological progress, at least temporarily.
 No one asked for the Metaverse, but we will build it anyways because we are challenged to do so.
-Luhmann probabobly would offer a more nuanced explanation: interdependent self-generating social systems which “feed” us into them.
-Heidegger’s argument seems quite reductive but it captures my personal feeling of a reality that feels thinner and thinner.

 Marxists might argue that my feeling is more related to our socio-economic system.
 However, I find it hard to attribute the cause solely to capitalism.
 The origin of Mark Fisher’s Capitalist Realism is not so much capitalism but a functional differentiated society.
 Of course, capitalism plays a huge role in shaping our social systems.
 Heidegger, on the other hand, might attribute capitalism and Luhmann’s functional differentiation to the essence of technology.
+These are different perspectives on our modern and technology driven society.

 A success is that type of consequence that itself remains assigned to the yielding of further consequences. – Martin Heidegger